 \textbf{Egress costs can take up most of the total cost.} Egress pricing for the NLP experiments overtook the spot and the on-demand costs of T4 GPUs when training on four continents or even in two zones.
-This results from a smaller granularity, as RoBERTaXLM training has a high throughput and a high parameter count, which leads to more data being sent between peers when averaging.
-Under the current pricing models, AWS has the best cost-efficiency for geo-distributed training, while GC and Azure are best at training in a single zone.
+For example, RoBERTaXLM's high throughput and parameter count require more data to be sent between peers during averaging due to smaller granularity.
+Under the current pricing models, AWS has the best value for geo-distributed training, while GC and Azure are best at training in a single zone.
 The biggest cost-saving potential lies in cloud providers that do not charge for egress at all, like LambdaLabs.

 \textbf{Granularity is important to evaluate scalability.} We found that the ratio between calculation and communication time, granularity, is the most important metric to track when deciding on distributed training suitability.
 It enables us to compare the scalability potential between different models on the same hardware due to summarizing their model size and throughput ratio.
 Additionally, it gives a value to the cost-efficiency: With a granularity of exactly 1, the potential speedup when doubling the number of VMs is, at best, 1.33x due to halving the calculation time.
 However, with a granularity of 10, the speedup with double the VMs is, at best, 1.83x due to the communication time playing a less significant role.
 With this, we can estimate training performance with additional resources.